Pro and con’s of different consumption methods

-While sparking a joint might be most common consumption method associated with cannabis, there are a variety of other methods emerging, each yielding their own benefits.
-The traditional and highly stigmatized “stoner” persona is rapidly changing, with people indulging in cannabis from all walks of life and looking for more discrete methods of consumption.
-With an overwhelming amount of options, we wanted to go over some of the top methods, so you can customize your experience to your exact needs and preferences.
+Sparking a joint might be the most common consumption method associated with cannabis, but there are a variety of other methods.
+Each method yields its own inherent benefits.
+The traditional, highly stigmatized “stoner” persona is rapidly changing.
+People are indulging in cannabis from all walks of life and looking for more discrete methods of consumption.
+With an overwhelming amount of options, we wanT to go over some of the top methods and enable you to customize your experience to your exact needs and preferences.

-- Smoking: A method of inhalation where the cannabis is combusted into a consumable product.
-While smoking is the most commonly assumed consumption method of cannabis, there is a shift away from it as consumers are looking for more discrete options.
+With smoking, the cannabis is combusted into a consumable product.
+Smoking is the most commonly assumed consumption method of cannabis, but there is a shift to more discrete options.
 The benefits of smoking include a faster onset, effects can be felt in as little as 5-10 minutes.
 However, inhalation will also result in a shorter impairment period.
-This can be highly circumstantial, depending on the strain and consumer, but the effects can be felt 2-4 hours after consumption.
+Depending on the strain and consumer, the effects can be felt 2-4 hours after consumption.
 While smoking can have some health effects, it shouldn’t be considered on par with cigarette inhalation.
 A study led by the University of California San Francisco found that smoking cannabis was far less harmful than cigarettes.
-This is also backed up by research conducted by the UCLA, where it was determined smoking cannabis, even heavy use, was far less harmful to your lungs than cigarettes.
+Research conducted by the UCLA determined that smoking cannabis, even as a heavy use, was far less harmful to your lungs than cigarettes.

-- Vaping: The parameters of vaping are similar to smoking – faster onset, shorter impairment period, but benzopyrene is absent.
+The parameters of vaping are similar to smoking – faster onset, shorter impairment period, but benzopyrene is absent.
 Benzopyrene is a by-product of combustion.
-Because of the controlled temperature, vaporizing doesn’t combust your product, rather heats it to the point where the chemical conversion happens that is needed to induce a “high”.
+Because of the controlled temperature, vaporizing doesn’t combust your product.
+Vapourizing heats your product to the point where the chemical conversion happens that is needed to induce a “high”.
 This means there is no risk of bronchospasm.

-- Edibles: Ingesting cannabis products increase the potency, as your liver converts Delta-9 THC to 11-Hydroxy-THC, making it several times more potent.
+Ingesting cannabis products increase the potency, as your liver converts Delta-9 THC to 11-Hydroxy-THC, making it several times more potent.
 That’s a huge variance – which is why it’s important to start low and go slow with edibles.
-Edibles are getting a lot of attention because they are an extremely easy, delicious and discrete way to consume cannabis with prolonged effects.
+Edibles are getting a lot of popularity.
+They are an easy and discrete way to consume cannabis with prolonged effects.
 Edibles can take about 30-60 minutes to take effect but can last anywhere from 6-8 hours.

-Topicals are gaining rapid popularity, as cannabis can be added to a multitude of products and not illicit an extreme high.
+Topicals are gaining rapid popularity, as they are a user friendly way to obtain.
 However, it will produce a high at certain strengths, so be aware of the THC levels if you’re looking for a mild experience.
 Topicals can be primarily CBD based, though some will contain active THC.
 Cannabis-infused lotions, salves, oils, sprays, and other topical methods of relief work by binding to the bodies CB1 and CB2 receptors, which have an effect on the bodies endocannabinoid system.
 The endocannabinoid system is made up of both the peripheral and nervous system, which directly affect many of the bodies regulating functions.
 CBD interacts directly with the bodies CB2 receptors when used topically, which is why CBD topicals are exponentially increasing in popularity.

 *Please note that edibles and topicals are not currently part of the legal cannabis landscape in Canada, nor will they be, come October 17, 2018.
 Currently, to enjoy cannabis in one of these fashions, you would need to create your own topical or edible at home.